c3g/GenPipes_Docs/docs/source/faq/faq_new_users.rst

 Check out the current CCDB server status `here <https://status.computecanada.ca/>`_.
 Many a times, not being able to log in might just be due to system unavailability.

 Please note that if you try to log in 3 or more times consecutively with a wrong password, your account gets deactivated and your IP address might get blacklisted.
-You would need to write to `Compute Canada Support`_ to get that reversed.
+You would need to write to `Digital Research Alliance Support`_ to get that reversed.

 What is the best place to report GenPipes bugs?
 +++++++++++++++++++++++++++++++++++++++++++++++